Principles of Computing with Python

 - Maintenance Fee (per student):

 The main goal of this course is to teach the fundamental principles used in computer science to a general audience so that they understand how computer scientists use these principles to solve complex problems to improve their daily lives.
-This OLI course does not include programming although it can be used to supplement an introductory course in programming.
-In that situation, this course will show students that there is much more to computer science than learning to write code.
+This OLI course includes an introduction to and illustrious in Python programming in the first four modules.
+The remaining modules do not use Python and can be used to supplement an introductory course in programming.
+Used together, these materials show students that there is much more to computer science than learning to write code.

 The Limits of Computability module illustrates to students that not every problem is computable by computers…some require far more time than our lifespans, and some just can’t be solved regardless of the power of the computer, the amount of memory it has, or the amount of time we give the computer to solve the problem.